Hierarchical Correlation Clustering and Tree Preserving Embedding: Correlation Clustering and Minimax Dissimilarities

-Minimax distances enable a clustering algorithm to capture the underlying patterns and manifolds in an unsupervised and nonparametric way via extraditing the transitive relations \cite{KimC07icml,Chehreghani17AAAI}.
-For example if object $i$ is similar to object $j$, $j$ is similar to $k$, and $k$ is similar to $l$, then the minimax distance of $i$ and $l$ will be small, even though their direct distance might be large.
-The reason is that minimax distance measure finds the connectivity path $i \to j \to k \to l$ and connects $i$ and $l$ via this path.
-This property is very helpful in finding elongated clusters and manifolds of arbitrary shapes in an unsupervised way.
+Minimax dissimilarities enable a clustering algorithm to capture the inherent patterns and manifolds in an unsupervised and nonparametric way by extracting the transitive connections \cite{FischerB03,Chehreghani20}.
+For example, if object $i$ is similar to object $j$, $j$ is similar to $k$, and $k$ is similar to $l$, then the minimax dissimilarity between $i$ and $l$ will be small, even though their direct dissimilarity might be large.
+The reason is that minimax dissimilarity finds the connectivity path $i \to j \to \cdots \to k \to l$ and connects $i$ and $l$ via this path.
+This property is helpful in finding elongated clusters and manifolds of arbitrary shapes in an unsupervised way.